Welcome to Wick John O’Groats Airport

 Wick John O’Groats airport is ideally situated to explore the dramatic scenery, wildlife and heritage of Caithness and Sutherland.
 Wick is the principal town in the far north of the Scottish mainland is very close to the Queen Mother’s former home at Castle of Mey.
 Which is now owned by HRH The Prince Charles, Duke of Rothesay and is famed for its selection of local produce via the Mey Selections.

-Visitor attractions in the area are varied including dramatic ruins of castles, tiny fishing villages such as Staxigoe, the famous Old Pulteney whisky distillery and John O'Groats - the most northerly access point on the UK mainland.
+Visitor attractions in the area are varied including dramatic ruins of castles, tiny fishing villages such as Staxigoe, the famous Old Pulteney whisky distillery and John O’Groats – often called ‘The start of Great Britain’.

 Terminal Contact Details